PMBOK® 8th Edition is here. The PMP® exam has changed — make sure your prep matches.

 Yes.
 PMI members pay $425 for the exam compared to $675 for non-members, a savings of $250.
 PMI membership costs $164 per year, so you still save $86 net on your first exam even after joining.

-No. Materials aligned to the 2021 ECO and PMBOK® 7th Edition will not fully prepare you for the new exam.
-If your exam date is July 9 or later, you need materials aligned to the 2026 ECO and PMBOK® 8th Edition.
+Not fully.
+Materials aligned to the 2021 ECO and PMBOK® 7th Edition do not cover the current exam.
+You need materials aligned to the 2026 ECO and PMBOK® 8th Edition.

 Yes.
-PMI began releasing updated learning products on April 14, 2026, including a refreshed PMI® Study Hall aligned to the 2026 ECO.
-As of late May 2026, candidates targeting the post-July exam can study with official 8th Edition content.
+PMI released updated learning products on April 14, 2026, including a refreshed PMI® Study Hall aligned to the 2026 ECO.
+Official 8th Edition content is available now.

 Related articles